ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 $$

 where the electronic states are labelled by both the band index $n$ and the k-point $\mathbf{k}$.
-As discussed in the lecture, $\mathbf{k}$ needs sample the first Brillouin zone (which is the reciprocal counter part of the unitcell).
+As discussed in the lecture, $\mathbf{k}$ lies in the first Brillouin zone.

 The additional card `K_POINTS` in the input file specifies the k-point grid.
-The first three number `4 4 4` represents how many k-points are generated along each directions of the reciprocal lattice vectors.
-In real space, they correspons to how many times the simulation cell is repeated along each direction.
+The first three numbers `4 4 4` represent how many k-points are generated along each direction of the reciprocal lattice vectors.
+In real space, this corresponds to size of the crystal we are modelling, i.e. a crystal that consists of $4 \times 4 \times 4$ unit cells.
+The fineness of the k-point grid is a convergence parameters.
+We must make sure that it is sufficiently fine such that physically meaningful results are obtained.

-Since real materials can be described as a huge cell made of many repetitions of the simulation cell (unitcell), a dense enough k-point grid that finely samples the Brillouin zone is needed to accurately describe the behavior of electrons in materials.

 ### Structure Parameters for Crystals
 Now let's take a look at how the atomic positions in the unitcell are specified